ssmtariq/TUNA/README.md

 ./worker_deployment.sh <hosts> <node_type>
 #example (provide absolute path of hosts file)
 ./worker_deployment.sh /users/username/TUNA/src/hosts_clean c220g5
+#For cloud lab cluster (use appropriate machine or node types. available instance types are c220g1, c220g2, c220g5, and xl170)
+./worker_deployment_cloudlab.sh /users/username/TUNA/src/hosts_clean xl170
 ```
+Once the `worker_deployment.sh` or `worker_deployment_cloudlab.sh` execution is finished, check the logs `/tmp/install_session.log`, `/tmp/proxy_session.log` and the tmux `proxy` terminal session to confirm if the deployment was successful and workers are running evaluation server listening to port `50051`.

 The second command will start all of the required processes.
 Note that the second command will say some of the commands fail.
 This is expected, as they simply ensure that any previous instances of stopped and deleted before beginning the initialization process.

 At some point during running this command, there will be a required interaction to specify that the docker image that is building in the background has completed.
 There are two options here.
 First, you can connect to one of the workers and run `sudo tmux a -t install`, and sure that the pane has completed all of its commands.
 Alternatively, you can wait around 20 minutes, and this will most likely be long enough for the image to complete building.

 ### Orchestrator